kevinolega/callcentertrainingtips/_posts/2016-05-27-desired-salary.md

 I don't normally take a job unless I have three to five job offers in place.

 Interviewers will try to negotiate your salary down.

 They don't do it to be mean.

 They do it because it's their job.

 **How do you justify a higher pay**?

 It can be previous pay.

-It can be experience.
+It can be experienced.

 If you have neither, the last thing that you can use is an offer from another company.

 Now some people might lie about this.

 I can't lie.

 If I do lie, you can see it in my face.

 So I don't.

 What I do instead is, I really try to get a lot of job offers before accepting one.

 **My service goes to them most interesting job with the highest pay**.

-In the end you can't force a company to pay you higher.
+In the end, you can't force a company to pay you higher.

 What you can do, instead is find a company that's willing to pay you higher.

 That involves going to a lot of interviews.

-I go to sixteen interview to find my dream job.
+I go to sixteen interviews to find my dream job.

 The first five are practice because I know I'll make stupid mistakes in an interview.